jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   - **chargeable income** has the meaning prescribed in regulations made under section 132AB
   - **essential costs** means the sum of a person's allowable costs and standard costs
   - **standard costs** has the same meaning as in section 132AB(1)﻿(b)
-  - **tax credit** means a credit of tax or amount received under subparts MA to MF and MZ of the Income Tax Act 2007 or subpart KD of the Income Tax Act 2004 or subpart KD of the Income Tax Act 1994.
+  - **tax credit** means a credit of tax or amount received under subparts MA to MG and MZ of the Income Tax Act 2007 or subpart KD of the Income Tax Act 2004 or subpart KD of the Income Tax Act 1994.

 ## Part 1M — Childcare assistance